RavSinghChandan/RavSinghChandan/README.md

 ---

-## 🚀 What I Care About
+## What I Care About

 - Designing systems that survive **real production traffic**
-- Debugging issues that appear **only under concurrency**
+- Debugging issues that surface **only under concurrency**
 - Reducing coupling without over-engineering
+- Making trade-offs explicit and reversible
-- Writing code that remains readable **years later**
+- Writing code that remains readable and maintainable **over time**
 - Thinking in **systems**, not just features

 ---

-## 📦 What You’ll Find Here
+## What You’ll Find Here

 This GitHub profile contains:

-- Backend-focused projects written with production patterns in mind
+- Backend-focused projects built with production patterns in mind
-- Practical implementations of **design patterns and system design concepts**
+- Practical implementations of **design patterns** and **system design concepts**
-- Code structured for readability, testability, and long-term maintenance
+- Code structured for clarity, testability, and long-term maintenance
-- Notes and examples used while mentoring and teaching via TechWithRav
+- Examples and notes used while mentoring and teaching via TechWithRav

+Repositories here are intentionally small, focused, and opinionated — optimized for **signal over volume**.

 ---

+## Current Direction

+- Deepening expertise in **backend architecture and distributed systems**
+- Building clear, real-world explanations for complex engineering concepts
+- Preparing for **senior backend / full-stack roles** in product-driven engineering teams
+- Contributing where system design, reliability, and ownership matter

+---

-## 🌍 Find Me Online
+## Find Me Online

 - YouTube: https://www.youtube.com/@TechWithRav
 - X (Twitter): https://x.com/ravchandan1